sans-AI-00/pyTrading/strategies/ROC_strategy/info_code.md

 # Useful information(eng)

+## Simplified description of python code:
+line 1-5: We import the global variables to connect to the Meta Trader 5 terminal (__login_environments_variables__) and the operational parameters of the strategy (__strategy_environments_variables__), as well as external libraries containing useful functions that we will use within the code.
+The __Metatrader5_ lyricist provides useful functions for financial_commands to the Meta Trader 5 platform, _ contains functions that implement technical analysis tools that we will use within the strategy, finally the __time__ strategy module provides useful functions for the arrangement of dates and timetables.

+line 8-9: you print a video information about the author of the MetaTrader5 library and the current version you are using.

+line 16-19: the following lines of code are used for a connection with the Meta Trader 5 terminal.
+Personal login variables for the Meta Trader 5 platform are provided as input.

+line 22-32: in the following lines of code an attempt is made to access the trading platform using the user's personal login variables.

+line 37-42: in the following code block you define the variables that the program must "keep in mind" when executing the strategy.
+The *** cnt *** variable takes into account how many times the strategy has gone to obtain information from the market.
+The variable *** orders *** is a list in which the 'tickets' relating to the orders placed will be contained.
+The other variables instead represent the 4 conditions (3 of purchase and 1 of sale) that the strategy will use to operate, these variables are called "boolean" and can assume the logical values "True" and "False".

+line 44-169: the entire block contains the actual code that will be executed to perform market operations.
+It consists of 5 sub-blocks:
+1) line 46-56: within this block, useful information is taken, the capital available for operations (*** margin free ***) and the total capital (*** balance ***).
+In addition, the current values of the ROC are taken for the three selected periods (20,50,100 periods).
+2) line 60-82: the purchase and sale conditions are evaluated in the following lines.
+In detail, for the purchase conditions, it is observed if the ROC, valued over 100 periods and 50 periods, is greater than zero, and also if the 20-period ROC has crossed upwards the value 0.
+For the condition of sale, instead, the signal it triggers when the 20-period ROC crosses down the -5 value.
+3) line 85-105: the following block contains the lines of code useful for generating the graphic output that shows the current key parameters of the account, for example free margin, total capital, open and closed operations, etc.
+4) line 107-134: in the following lines of code it is evaluated if the purchase conditions are all valid, if so, a purchase order is executed using the amount expressed in "lots" by the global variable *** LOT ** as the amount *, with assets on which to operate defined by the variable *** SYMBOL ***.
+Furthermore, for this strategy "stop loss" and "take profit" are absent.
+If the purchase operation is carried out, the relative ticket is stored to be used when the position is closed.
+5) line 136-167: in the following lines of code it is evaluated whether the conditions of sale are all valid, if so, the orders identified by the relative "ticket" are closed.

 ## Python code description:
 line 1-5: import all the libraries necessary for the correct functioning of the code.
 From ***strategy_environments_variables*** we import the global variables ***SYMBOL***, ***LOT*** and ***MAGIC***, which define